-For more than a century, India had been the crown jewel of the British Empire, but on the last stroke of midnight on 14 August 1947, it became an independent nation.
+or more than a century, India had been the crown jewel of the British Empire, but on the last stroke of midnight on August 14, 1947, it became an independent nation.
 In India's Constituent Assembly, Delhi, a special midnight gathering of parliament was convened.
 Jawaharlal Nehru, the first prime minister of India, rose to his feet to declare India's freedom.
 However, this independence also opened a social and geographic wound that has yet to heal.

 The new Indian state was split into two independent nation states: Muslim-majority Pakistan and Hindu-majority India.
-Pakistan itself was split between northwest and northeast, because both wings had a Muslim majority.
+Pakistan See also: The formation of the Royal African Company 176-79 = The Siege of Lucknow 242 = Nkrumah wins Ghanaian independence 306-07 itself was split between northwest and northeast, because both wings had a Muslim majority.
 Immediately, millions of Muslims trekked to West and East Pakistan (the latter now known as Bangladesh), while millions of Hindus and Sikhs headed towards the newly independent India.
 Thousands never reached it, and many died from malnutrition and disease.
 Across India there were outbreaks of sectarian violence, with Hindus and Sikhs on one side and Muslims on the other.